yougnoli/Twitter-thread-bot/README.md

 - file .txt that contains the information to be stored in a sql azure database.
 It is located in a Blob Storage.
 - the file has 2 columns: id and json.
 The json column accepts a json, which contains all the information of the daily tweet to be posted.
 - schema of the json
+  - publication date
+  - module
+  - page
+  - topic
+  - first tweet
+  - long tweet
+- through Azure Data Factory the file is read and only the json column loaded on the Azure SQL Database
+- the table in Azure SQL consists of 2 fields: id, json, insertion date.
+There are calculated fields that unpack the json
+- fields of the table:
   - id
   - json
   - insertion date